Chapter 13: On those Healthy Hills Near Panama

 There is another explanation for Thornton losing interest in the Capitol.
 His work as Commissioner of the Patent Office consumed his time and occupied his genius.
 However, government clerks worked from 9 to 3 and all Thornton had to do was pass on the $30 application fee to the Treasury, fill out a patent form for the signatures of the secretary of state and president, file away the application and a description of the invention, and, if possible, retain a model.
 He did not have to verify that, as required by law, that the invention was both useful and novel.
 The applicant signed an oath that it was.
 If anyone challenged the validity of the patent, a federal court would decide and Thornton was not involved.
 Also, it was not legally incumbent on Thornton to encourage inventors, and he didn't.
 In December 1804, Senator John Quincy Adams checked on a patent application for a constituent.
 Adams wrote in his diary that Thornton explained that "he thought it not a new invention— Which indeed he says is the case of almost all the applications for Patents— And others are for things impossible."(1)

-He also became the most famous bureaucrat in the city, which was never his ambition and robbed him of what he really wanted, a mission to South America to both represent the United States and support the on-going revolutions against the Spanish crown.
+He also became the most famous bureaucrat in the city, which was never his ambition.
+A bureaucrat lurks behind the scenes and Thornton wanted to be in the van.
+He wanted to be sent on a mission to South America to both represent the United States and support the on-going revolutions against the Spanish crown.
 His angling for that doesn't reflect at all on his architectural pretension except that in Secretary of State John Quincy Adams's diary, there is better documentation of Thornton's way of lying.

-While he probably would have badgered inventors anyway, by 1806 he faced a financial crisis that lasted at least four years.
+While he probably would have badgered inventors anyway, by 1806 he faced another financial crisis and this one lasted at least four years.
 In 1807 and 1808, Thornton once again did not get money from Tortola.
-In 1809, he fled the city to escape being jailed.
+In December 1808, he fled the city to escape being jailed.
 While always frustrated that he did not have enough money, he tried to act like he did.
-In 1803, his friend Blodget faced a court judgment to pay $21,000 to the winner of the unfinished "Superb Hotel."
+In 1803, his friend Blodget faced a court judgment to pay $21,000 to the winner of the Federal City Lottery, the unfinished "Superb Hotel."
 He had to sell his properties and that netted Thornton ownership of his F Street home and other real estate.
 However, Thornton was not a vulture picking at his friend's estate.
 He also secured Blodget's $10,000 bail.
 In 1806, Blodget broke the bounds that confined him to the city, and consequently Thornton became responsible for Blodget's debts.
 Thornton tried in vain to sell his thoroughbreds.
 The only property he could sell was in Lancaster, England.
 His surviving aunt moved in with Robert Foster's sister.
 The $20,000 from the sale soothed Thornton's bankers and Blodget's creditors.

 While Thornton had to be skeptical of Fulton's boat, he recognized that Fulton had solved the real steamboat problem.
 He had money backing him up.
 In December 1808, a few days before having tea with Fulton, Thornton's financial woes festered to a boil.
 Thornton sent $3500 to a city bank and Bills of Exchange for 400 Pounds Sterling from Aunt Jane to be cashed in Philadelphia.
 Two weeks later, Thornton fled to his farm to avoid a writ obtained by the brother of the late North Carolina worthy who sold most of the gold lands to Thornton.
 Mrs. Brodeau, his mother-in-law, eventually paid his bail and kept Thornton out of jail.

 Fulton asked that the Commissioner of Patents be barred from publicly criticizing patents and giving patents to himself.
 Thornton survived criticism and credited the First Amendment right of free speech.
 He often pointed to his continuance in office as proof that he had the confidence of the presidents who had appointed him.
 To a degree he did, but generally only embezzlement and drunkenness led to dismissal.
-Likely because of his First Amendment propensity to criticize, congress never increased his salary.
+On May 22, 1825, Adams called on Thornton while he was ill and noted in his diary that Thornton's clerk at the Patent Office "has done most of the business for some years and was eminently qualified.…" Likely because of his First Amendment propensity to criticize, congress never increased his salary.
 It did give him a clerk and answer his plea for a place to display patent models just as the French government did in Paris.
 Congress bought Blodget's hotel and Latrobe refashioned it to house the Post Office and Patent Office.
 The National Intelligencer crowed "as the apartments in this building are spacious and lofty, we may soon expect to see the numerous evidences of the ingenuity of our countrymen in this institution arranged and displayed to advantage."
 Thornton turned it into a notable tourist destination.
 In March 1811, he sent a long notice to newspapers throughout the country explaining the patent process and expressed his "astonishment" when viewing the "inventions of his countrymen,... no nation on earth surpasses them in genius."

 He became an untouchable bureaucrat but not a wealthy inventor.
 Thornton finally turned to history to make his claim and lay foundations for his future fame.
 His pamphlet had a curious title: "Short Account of the Origin of Steamboats Written in 1810 and Now Committed to the Press, 1814."
 That he waited until 1814 to make his case public may have reflected his desire to keep open private negotiations with Fulton.
-Thornton's 1809 patent didn't mention the paddle wheel, though he threatened Fulton with his prior knowledge of it.
-In 1814, Thornton finally gave himself a patent for the paddle wheel.
 Also, it wasn't until 1814 that two crucial witnesses who could challenge his claims died.
 He had found a prominent inventor who attested that Henry Voight, Fitch's partner, told him that Thornton suggested using a paddle wheel.
 Voight died in early 1814.
 A fellow federal bureaucrat attested that while in Paris, he was told by the American consul, Aaron Vail, who was Fitch's agent, that in 1793 he had given Fulton a complete set of Fitch's drawings and specifications.
 Vail died in 1813.

 In his pamphlet Thornton explained that in 1787 Fitch's boat only made 4 miles an hour.
 Then at Thornton's suggestion, it was redesigned and made 8 miles an hour.
 While there remains no corroborating evidence for those claims, there are several references to the boat going 7 miles an hour.
-There was ample evidence that Fitch's boat provided a ferry service on the Delaware River, and also made a round trip of 80 miles.
-Newspaper noted the 80 mile round trip, but gave Fitch and Voight full credit.
-Fulton’s boats were making a 300 mile round trip.
+Fitch's boat provided a ferry service on the Delaware River.
+In June 1790, it made a trip to Burlington, New Jersey.
+Newspapers noted the 80 mile round trip, and gave Fitch and Voight full credit.

-Thornton implied that he deserved credit for the company's success.
-That the company failed after he left to see his mother proved that he alone understood the principles of the steamboat.
+In his pamphlet, Thornton implied that he deserved credit for the company's success.
+After all, the company failed after he left to see his mother.
 He also implied that he could build a boat better than Fulton's.
-He agreed "at once" to Fulton's offer of $150,000 if he could make a faster boat, but "he declined to write the terms."
-Actually, In January 1811, Latrobe challenged Thornton to come up with a better design for a boat that would go 6 miles an hour in still water with a 100 ton load.
+He claimed that he agreed "at once" to Fulton's offer of $150,000 if he could make a faster boat, but since Fulton "declined to write the terms," he could do nothing.
+Actually, in January 1811, Fulton challenged Thornton to come up with a better design for a boat that would go 6 miles an hour in still water with a 100 ton load.
 If Thornton made such a boat that "proved his principles in practice," Fulton promised to assume all its costs and pay Thornton $150,000.
 Or, if Thornton convinced Fulton "with drawings and demonstration I will join you in the expenses and profit."
 Given his often repeated claims, presumably, Thornton already had the drawings and expertise.
 He didn't have the money.
 Why didn't he propose the terms?
-His reply, if there was one, is no longer extant.

-A Washington newspaper almost filled two pages with Thornton’s pamphlet, but the editor credited Fitch for inventing the steamboat and only thanked Thornton for bringing to the world’s attention.
+A Washington newspaper almost filled two pages with Thornton’s pamphlet, but the editor credited Fitch for inventing the steamboat and only thanked Thornton for bringing that to the world’s attention.
 Fulton died from a lung disease in February 1815.
 Thornton told Benjamin Ogle Tayloe that his pamphlet killed him.
-Thornton continued sharing damning inconsistencies and plagiarism in Fulton's patents, that might have encouraged Fulton's rivals but no one celebrated Thornton for inventing the steamboat.
-Fulton left his widow enormous debts, and she petitioned congress for relief and an extension of her husband’s patents.
+Thornton continued sharing damning inconsistencies and plagiarisms in Fulton's patents, that might have encouraged Fulton's rivals but no one celebrated Thornton for inventing the steamboat.
+There were 17 Fulton steamboats plying the nation's rivers.
+Nonetheless, he left his widow enormous debts, and she petitioned congress for relief and an extension of her husband’s patents.
 Ferdinando Fairfax tried to get congress to do the same for Thornton's patents, but his patents gained no respect.
 In Ogden v.
 Gibbon, the 1824 Supreme Court case ending the Fulton company's monopoly, Thornton's pamphlet and patents had no bearing on the arguments or decision, nor did Fulton’s.
 Apparently, Thornton and Fulton never sued to protect their patents.

 Thornton found another venue where he could establish his claim as the inventor of the steamboat.
 He was granted a steamboat monopoly in Columbia.
 Any steamboat plying the Magdalena River had to pay him royalties.
 In 1819, he tried to enlist the aid of the American consul for a monopoly in Bahia, Brazil.
 He explained that Fitch was "a poor ignorant and illiterate man," and his boat was too slow.
 Thornton "engaged to make it go at the rate of eight miles an hour within 18 months....
 In one year I succeeded."
 He made plans for a better boat, but he had to visit his mother.
 When he came back two years later, he found that the company failed and sold everything it owned.
 Still, Thornton's plans lived on.
 When Fitch's patent expired, "Mr. Fulton came to America from Europe and began a steam boat with the late Chancellor Livingston.
 But Mr. Fulton had seen my papers describing the steam boat in the hands of one of Fitch's partners in France to whom I had sent them to take out a patent there....
 [Fulton] of course succeeded but without having invented a single improvement.
 Success however give him not only all the profits but the eclat of the Invention, with those who are not acquainted with the circumstances."